-St. Vincent and the Grenadines is a stunning chain of islands that most dream of getting to not escape from!
-Yet, a few months ago we needed to escape from this paradise.
+St. Vincent and the Grenadines is a stunning chain of islands that most call paradise and dream of getting to not escape from!
+Yet, a few months ago we needed to escape from paradise.
 You see, St. Vincent is a volcanic archipelago.
 Surprisingly, the volcano on the main island blew for the first time in over 40 years.
 Therefore, our escape from paradise was not an easy task.

 The day that the volcano erupted we were enjoying our favorite beach on Canouan.
 But the news came quickly of the devastation on St. Vincent.
 People were being evacuated from the north.
 Meanwhile, due to the heavy ash, the airport was shut down.
 Obviously our hearts went out to the many people affected by this disaster.
 Given that the only helpful thing we could do was donate to the Red Cross , that is what we did.